chriswhitehouse/unconf-live-session-grid/README.md

 1. Go to the [Google Developers Console](https://console.developers.google.com/project)
 2. Select your project or create a new one (and then select it)
 3. Enable the Drive API for your project
-  - In the sidebar on the left, expand __APIs & auth__ > __APIs__
+  - In the sidebar on the left, expand __APIs & Services__ > __APIs__
-  - Search for "drive"
+  - Search for "google drive api"
-  - Click on "Drive API"
+  - Click on "Google Drive API"
-  - click the blue "Enable API" button
+  - click the blue "Enable" button
 4. Create a service account for your project
-  - In the sidebar on the left, expand __APIs & auth__ > __Credentials__
+  - In the sidebar on the left, expand __APIs & Services__ > __Credentials__
   - Click blue "Add credentials" button
   - Select the "Service account" option
+  - Populate the Service account name field
+  - Click create and continue
+  - Under Grant this service account access to the project, select Owner
+5. Set up an API Key
+  - In the sidebar on the left, expand __IAM and Admin__ > __Service accounts__
+  - Click on the three dots under Actions
+  - Select manage keys
+  - Click ADD KEY
-  - Select "Furnish a new private key" checkbox
+  - Click Create new key
-  - Select the "JSON" key type option
+  - Select the JSON radio option
   - Click blue "Create" button
   - your JSON key file is generated and downloaded to your machine (__it is the only copy!__)
   - note your service account's email address (also available in the JSON key file)
-5. Share the doc (or docs) with your service account using the email noted above
+6. Share the google sheet doc (or docs) with your service account using the email noted above